ama291/Music-Driven-Workout-App/README.md

 This should probably be run every time you pull from master.

-If your script uses a new dependency, please add it to this script.
-You can view your requirements via a ```pip freeze```
+If your script uses a new dependency, please add it to the "requirements.txt" file.
+You can view your requirements via ```pip freeze```.

 ## Testing
 Tests will be stored in the "Tests" folder.